HockettA/reading-notes/Markdown.md

 ## What is Markdown? ##
-Markdown files are unique to GitHub; the files themselves contain text.
-However, the text is styled in GitHub's markdown files by utilizing markdown syntax.
-The syntax is fairly easy to use to organize and add emphasis to text on a page including inclusion of headers, application of bolding or italics to specific words, or adding images and lists.
+Markdown files are unique to GitHub.
+The files themselves contain text; however, the text is styled in GitHub's markdown files by utilizing markdown syntax.
+The syntax is fairly easy to use to organize and add emphasis to text on a page using non-alphabetic characteristics such as *, #, or >.

 **Resources**
 * [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)